Complex normalizing flows can almost be information K\"ahler-Ricci flows: Notations and conventions

 as the form version with Dolbeault operators $(\partial, \overline{\partial})$.
 We will denote

 to be the Wirtinger derivatives.
 A critical assumption that we will make is a Bayesian one on our neural network parameter $\theta$, and that $\theta \sim p(\theta|\mathcal{D},t)$ for posterior $p$.
-We will assume every Hermitian metric $h(t) \in \Gamma(M, T^{*(1,0)} M \otimes T^{*(0,1)}M)$ is Kähler, since we are pulling back biholomorphic functions \cite{Greb_2019} \cite{marini2022crrelativeskaehlermanifolds}.
+We will assume every Hermitian metric $h(t) \in \Gamma(M, T^{*(1,0)} M \otimes T^{*(0,1)}M)$ is Kähler based on the formulation of \ref{sec:normalizing_flow_geometry}.
+We will not pull back biholomorphic functions \cite{Greb_2019} \cite{marini2022crrelativeskaehlermanifolds}, since the log determinant of a holomorphic pullback has vanishing Ricci curvature in equivalent dimensions.
+In particular, pushforwards of isotropic metrics with holomorphic functions do not admit nondegenerate Ricci curvature (see Appendix \ref{app:vanishing_ricci} for proof).
 Here, $T^{*(1,0)} M$ denotes the holomorphic cotangent bundle.
 We will denote $\omega$ the Kähler form representative of the de Rham cohomology class $[\omega]$, and so $d\omega=0$, $d: \Omega^k(M) \to \Omega^{k+1}(M)$.
 We will use without providing the proof the instantaneous change of variables theorem as in \cite{chen2019neuralordinarydifferentialequations} so that it holds in the manifold complex case, but we will also use the real-argument Euclidean version.
 We will use the manifold divergence \cite{kreutzdelgado2009complexgradientoperatorcrcalculus} in local coordinates

 under the assumption $\varphi$ is a smooth (1,0)-vector field.
 When $\varphi$ is holomorphic in the vector-valued sense, the above simplifies.
 Observe this definition is consistent with the Kähler Laplacian, but the $\det(h)$ is absorbed in the Laplacian definition.
 We will use the $\sqrt{-1}$ over the $i$ imaginary unit convention to distinguish from index notation.
 We will use notation $\Phi = \Phi_t$ to denote time-dependence.
 We will use the integral conventions